 And what did they all produce?
 There were two participatory performances on 23 and 24 September in which the audience was immersed in an experience dealing with specific challenges in scientific research.
 These were restricted due to covid-19 regulations, but were streamed online and will be available as videos.

 Those attending also interacted with an app that interacted constantly with their experience.
 On Saturday 25 September the teams all joined the Fundació Èpica la Fura at the Centre Cultural l'Escorxador in Badalona for a science fair, where the public came to experience extracting DNA; finding Mycobacterium tuberculosis responsible for causing the disease by using microscopes; discovering how infections get transmitted and listening to talks on different aspects of the research projects involved.

 But the project has not stopped here.
 During the process research was being carried out on topics as diverse as the stigma attached to diagnosis with tuberculosis and HIV, the changes in brain waves observed when people get to know each other as they work on a project and a detailed study of the artists and scientists interacting.
 "In some ways this has changed the way we see the world and how we will communicate our work to the public," says Julia García-Prado, Group Leader and Scientific Director of the IGTP, "and we certainly have a wealth of material to help us explain our work to the public in the future," she concludes.

-We will be showing you the results of the European Performing Science Night as they come in.
+See the the results of the European Performing Science Night